 Sue: The aliens must have had the builders in.
 And they must be aliens because I’m sure that type of brickwork didn’t exist back then.

-As the Doctor tries to work out the significance of the wall, an android appears.
+Sue, brick expert, there.
+Anyway, as the Doctor tries to work out the significance of the wall, an android arrives.

 Gary: Oh dear.
-Alvin Stardust has just locked them in.
+Alvin Stardust just locked them in.

 Sue: What a rubbish cliffhanger.
 The direction in this episode is appalling.

 Me: Are you going to stay for Part Two, Gary?

 Gary: No, I have to wash my hair.